-As these algorithms are conceptually similar to k-means clustering algorithm, they have the same limitations as k-means for numeric datasets, namely random initialization and finding appropriate number of clusters (K).
-The focus of this paper is to find initial partition for a KMCMD algorithm.
-Therefore, in this section, we restrict our literature survey to the research works that attempt to initialize KMCMD algorithms.
+Several KMD algorithms have been developed to extend the k-means clustering algorithm to mixed datasets \citep{Huang1997,AmirLipika2007}.
+In these algorithms, new definitions for cluster centres and distances are proposed to handle mixed datasets \citep{Huang1997,AmirLipika2007}.
+The general steps in these algorithms algorithm are presented in Algorithm \ref{kmeansalgo}.
+A comprehensive review of these algorithms can be found in the survey paper of Ahmad and Khan \citep{amirshehrozsurvey}.
+Due to their similarity with k-means clustering, these algorithms also suffer from the issues of random initialization and finding appropriate number of clusters (k).
+The focus of this paper is to find initial partition for a KMD algorithm (the KMCMD algorithm \citep{AmirLipika2007}).
+Therefore, in this section, we restrict our literature survey to the research works that attempted to initialize KMD algorithms.

-Ji et al. \cite{Clusterinitialization2} suggest a method to find out initial clusters; in this method, they compute density and the distances between data points.
-Ji et al. \cite{Clustercenterinitialization} propose the concept of centrality on the basis of neighbour points and combine it with the distances between data points to compute the initial clusters.
-However, these algorithms have quadratic complexity which makes them inappropriate for KMCMD algorithms, which have linear time complexity.
-Using density peaks \cite{Rodriguez1492}, Chen et al. \cite{Jinyin2017539} propose a novel algorithm to determine the initial cluster centres for mixed datasets.
+Ji et al. (\citeyear{Clusterinitialization2}) suggest a method to determine initial clusters for a KMD algorithm by computing compute density and distances between data points.
+In another work, Ji et al. (\citeyear{Clustercenterinitialization}) propose the concept of centrality based on neighbouring points and combined it with the distances between data points to compute initial clusters.
+However, these algorithms have quadratic complexity and are therefore may not work efficiently for large mixed datasets.
+Using density peaks \citep{Rodriguez1492}, Chen et al. (\citeyear{Jinyin2017539}) propose an algorithm to determine the initial cluster centres for mixed datasets.
 Higher density points are used to identify cluster centres.
 This algorithm also has quadratic complexity.
-Wangchamhan et al. \cite{WANGCHAMHAN} combine a search algorithm, League Championship Algorithm \cite{LeagueChampionshipAlgorithm}, with k-means clustering algorithm to identify the initial cluster centres.
-This algorithm has many parameters that make final clustering results dependent on parameter settings Different parameters may lead to different clustering results.
-Zheng et a. \cite{Zheng5586136} combine evolutionary algorithm (EA) with k-prototypes clustering algorithm \cite{Huang1998}.
-The global searching ability of EA makes the proposed algorithm stable to cluster initialization.
+Wangchamhan et al. (\citeyear{WANGCHAMHAN}) combine a search algorithm, the League Championship algorithm \citep{LeagueChampionshipAlgorithm}, with a KMD algorithm to identify the initial cluster centres.
+This algorithm has many parameters; hence, the final clustering results are dependent on parameter settings, where different parameters may lead to different clustering results.
+Zheng et al. (\citeyear{Zheng5586136}) combine the evolutionary algorithm (EA) with the k-prototypes clustering algorithm \citep{Huang1998}.
+The global searching capability of EA leads the proposed algorithm to be stable to cluster initialization.
 However, clustering results are dependent upon the parameters and not consistent in different runs.